Vision Therapy for Kids with ADD or ADHD

 Moreover, if your child has been misdiagnosed with ADD or ADHD, they can be subject to stigmas and negative behaviors from their peers, which can harm their self-esteem and confidence levels well into their adult years.

-Give your child the tools they need to succeed in school and in life and schedule an appointment with Dr. Steven Wang at Advanced Eyecare Vision Therapy Center.
+Give your child the tools they need to succeed in school and in life and schedule an appointment with Dr. Steven Wang at Advanced Eyecare Optometric Center.

 How Quickly Will We Notice Results?